-[•] Lecturer at Brawijaya University.
-Email: sujarwoto@ub.ac.id
+Corespondent email:sujarwoto@ub.ac.id

-The history of communal conflicts in developing countries' context has put Indonesia in the list particularly after the 1998 political and economic crisis.
+The history of communal conflicts in developing countries' context has put Indonesia in the list particularly after the political and economic crisis 1998.
 During that period, the incidence of communal conflicts was not only substantially increase in number but also spread across districts of the country archipelagos.
-The government official statistics reports the incidence of communal conflict increases from 12 percent between 1990 and 1995 to 67 percent between 1997 and 2014 with a large percentage occurred between 1997 and 2002 (BPS, 2015).
-In 1997, the communal conflict between indigenous Dayaks and some indigenous Malays against the immigrant Madurese group in West Kalimantan caused around 4,500 people death and 670,000 displaced (BPS, 2011).
-In 1999, there was a conflict going in Poso, Sulawesi.
-The worst episode was this past spring when there were 300 people killed in the conflict between Christian-Muslim (BPS, 2010).
-Further, the conflict in the Moluccas between 1999-2002 where about 4,000 people have been killed in Christian-Muslim fighting, and about 500,000 displaces were the worst of the conflicts that Indonesia is facing but even there it is almost a misnomer to see it as arising from some long-seated religious dispute (BPS, 2011).
+The government official statistics reports the incidence of communal conflict increases from 12 percent between 1990 and 1995 to 67 percent between 1997 and 2014 with a large percentage occurred between 1997 and 2002 [BPS, 2015].
+In 1997, the communal conflict between indigenous Dayaks and some indigenous Malays against the immigrant Madurese group in West Kalimantan caused around 4,500 people death and 670,000 displaced [BPS, 2011].
+In 1999, there was a conflict going in Poso Sulawesi.
+The worst episode was this past spring when there were 300 people killed in the conflict between Christian-Muslim [BPS, 2010].
+Further, the conflict in the Moluccas between 1999-2002 where about 4,000 people have been killed in Christian-Muslim fighting, and about 500,000 displaces were the worst of the conflicts that Indonesia are facing but even there it is almost a misnomer to see it as arising from some long-seated religious dispute [BPS, 2011].
 Moreover, there were also periodic eruptions of communal conflict in Lombok, Eastern Bali, in Kupang in West Timor, in in West and East Java.
-Not only because ethnicity and religious issues, but also there are a lot of historical, political and economic factors that are lying at the root of these communal conflicts (Klinken, 2007).
+Not only because ethnicity and religious issues, but also there are a lot of historical, political and economic factors that are lying at the root of these communal conflicts [Klinken, 2007].